josepostiga/syllabus/README.md

 ## Installation

-The following installation steps requires Docker and Docker-Compose to be installed in your system.
+If you have `Make` installed in your computer, simply run `make install` on your terminal.
+Otherwise, follow the instructions bellow:

 1. Clone this repository.
 2. Run `.bin/composer install`